RobinNagpal/compound-seatbelt/comet_configs.md

       }
       ```
     - Must be carefully set so that the total rate of reward distribution is not unbounded.
 No direct revert is shown, but you typically set it to something that fits the token supply.
+After defactoring it by trackingIndexScale, and multiply by 86400 to get the daily COMP reward and so daily Comp change should not be more than 50 at a time.
+So thresholds can be 50 and 100.
 ---

 ## 12. `baseTrackingBorrowSpeed`